Daniel-KM/Omeka-S-module-XmlViewer/README.md

 Usage
 -----

-### Display

-The XML is automatically displayed.

-### Rendering

-If you want to modify the rendering, update the xsl or the css in the view assets.

-You can update  the list of the xml media types too in the file `data/xml/mediatypes.php`.
+It is useless to display many xml contents, so by default, no xml content is displayed.

+### Set the rendering for each media-type

+To display a xml content, you have to specify them in the main settings (for admin board) and in site settings (for public front-end), even for the default xml media-types `text/xml` and `application/xml`.

+The text area in the settings allows to list the media-types to display.
+Set one media-type by line and set the type of rendering after an `=`.
+The type may
+be:

+- a xsl or a css stylesheet.
+It can be a full url or an asset one, for example `xsl/xml-html.xslt` or `vendor/teinte/tei2html.xsl`.
+The asset stylesheets can be modified through the theme.
+Multiple xsl and css stylesheets can be set, separated by a `|`.
+Anyway, they can be included indirectly via the css `@import`, the xsl stylesheet itself, or via the xsl output.
+- a string among:
+  - `text`: render the xml as pure text;
+  - `no`: skip the xml;
+  - `original`: render original files, so they should contain a link to a xsl that converts the xml into an html or xhtml or something renderable in an iframe.

+The xml files whose media-type is not listed are rendered as a fallback download link.

+Some browsers manage xsl stylesheets differently in an iframe or in full page.
+For example, with Chrome, a stylesheet at the end of an xml file works in a iframe, but not in full page.

+The most common browsers manage only xslt v1.0.

+In all cases, the media-type should be allowed.

+***Warning***: CORS issues may occur when the domains are different between the iframe and the Omeka page.

 ### XML media-type

-The media type is the short string like `type/subtype` that identify the type of a file from its real content, not from the extension (as in Apple/Windows).
-It is managed by the Internet Assigned Numbers Authority (IANA) and is a generalisation of the old mime-type (Multipurpose Internet Mail Extensions), that was designed to identify files attached to mails.
+The media-type is the short string like `type/subtype` that identify the type of a file from its real content, not from the extension (as in Apple/Windows).
+It is managed by the Internet Assigned Numbers Authority (IANA) and it is a generalisation of the old mime-types (Multipurpose Internet Mail Extensions), that was designed to identify files attached to mails.
 Nowaday, it's standardized in the RFC 6838 of IETF.

 For XML, Omeka considers that all imported xml files as `application/xml` or `text/xml`, depending on the server.
-But the main xml formats use a more precise value, for example `application/xml-tei` for TEI, or `application/vnd.mei+xml` for XML-MEI, or `application/vnd.mets+xml` for METS, or `image/svg+xml` for SVG.
+But the main xml formats use a more precise value, for example `application/tei+xml` for TEI, or `application/vnd.mei+xml` for XML-MEI, or `application/mets+xml` for METS, or `image/svg+xml` for SVG.
 There may be old values too.
 For example, the value for TEI before 2011 was `application/vnd.tei+xml`, because it wasn't registered in the [iana list].